 The Greek Ambassador program is a leadership development opportunity for sophomore, student members of Greek chapters in serving as the campus representatives of Greek Life at various events.
 Ambassadors begin the year by participating in Freshmen Orientation as move-in volunteers.
 Following move-in, they embark on an intensive two-day retreat that helps members of each organization refine leadership and interpersonal skills in an effort to effect positive change into their own chapter, the Greek Community and campus as a whole.
 25 students from different chapters participate each year and focus on topics like Greek Unity, Risk Management, Team Building, Recruitment, and many other important topics.
 Students and facilitators not only develop and hone interpersonal skills, they also have a great time!

 Each semester the Office of Greek Life sponsors this new member leadership education program for the Fraternity & Sorority community.
 Topics covered include the History of the American Fraternity Movement, Risk Management issues, and today's Fraternity & Sorority life at Duquesne and across the country.

 Each Spring Semester the Office of Greek Life sponsors the annual Greek Leadership forum for our members and the entire student body during Greek Week.
-In 2014, the Forum Speaker was Kim Novak of NovakTalks, Inc. Ms. Novak spoke about hazing prevention and risk prevention.
-Past speakers have included Bishop David Zubik, Rick Barnes, David Stollman, T.J.
+In 2016, the Forum Speaker is Dr. Joel Nunez of Campuspeak, Inc. Past speakers have included Bishop David Zubik, Rick Barnes, Kim Novak, David Stollman, T.J.
 Sullivan, and Mitch Crane speaking on a myriad of subjects that directly impact campus life.
 Each year the program is a resounding success and provides practical and educational opportunities for our student population.
-Due to the nature of the 2014 forum and Greek Life's commitment to bettering campus life in general, Greek Life opened Greek forum up to members of all Duquesne Dukes athletic teams too.
+Due to the nature of the 2016 forum and Greek Life's commitment to bettering campus life in general, Greek Life opened Greek forum up to members of all Duquesne Dukes athletic teams too.
 It will be held in the A.J.
 Palumbo Center on April 3, 2016.